AleCipolat/analysis_cards_bcra/README.md

 * Tab:

 ### ETL Process:
-An ETL process has been performed in order to clean and rearrange the original data in excel format to a .csv in Python.
+An ETL process has been performed in order to clean and rearrange the original dataset in excel format to a .csv in Python with the Pandas Package.
-Please refer to the following file:
+Please refer to the following file for the final format both in English and Spanish:

 ### Exploratory Data Analaysis.
 To discover the trends and potential features of this dataset, it has been performed an Exploratory Data Analysis in order to adress the initial questions.